Francesca Albanese: Support for Albanese

-In December 2022 sixty-five scholars of antisemitism, the Holocaust, and Jewish studies stated: "It is evident that the campaign against [Albanese] is not about combating today's antisemitism.
+In December 2022, sixty-five scholars of antisemitism, the Holocaust, and Jewish studies issued a statement, which read: "It is evident that the campaign against [Albanese] is not about combating today's antisemitism.
 It is essentially about efforts to silence her and to undermine her mandate as a senior UN official reporting about Israel's violations of human rights and international law."
+In late 2022, Defence for Children International led 116 human rights and civil society organisations and academic groups in issuing a statement in her support.

-In January 2023 a statement was issued in defence of Albanese by a number of human rights organizations, academic institutions, and other civil society organizations.
-The statement concluded by stating: "We commend UNSR Francesca Albanese’s tireless efforts toward the protection of human rights in the OPT [Occupied Palestinian Territories] and in raising awareness of the alarming daily violations of Palestinian rights.
+In January 2023, a statement was issued in defence of Albanese by a number of human rights organizations, academic institutions, and other civil society organizations.
+The statement concluded by stating: "We commend UNSR Francesca Albanese's tireless efforts toward the protection of human rights in the OPT [Occupied Palestinian Territories] and in raising awareness of the alarming daily violations of Palestinian rights.
 We call on third States to strongly condemn this politically-motivated attack on the Special Rapporteur's mandate and to compel Israel to comply with its obligations under the Charter of the United Nations."

-Amid continuing efforts to have Albanese removed from her post, on 26 April 2023 Amnesty International Italy published a letter of support signed by dozens of Italian rights groups, MPs, jurists and academics.
-On 27 April three former holders of the position, John Dugard, Richard Falk and Michael Lynk, publicly urged the UN to defend Albanese and said that she has been "the target of attacks that have been 'slanderous' and 'personal.
-On 3 May Albanese tweeted that she "saw too many deaths [of Palestinians], too much arbitrariness, zero accountability" and faced accusations for her work in addressing these abuses.
+Amid continuing efforts to have Albanese removed from her post, Amnesty International Italy published on 26 April 2023 a letter of support signed by dozens of Italian rights groups, MPs, jurists, and academics.
+On 27 April, three former holders of the position (John Dugard, Richard Falk, and Michael Lynk) publicly urged the UN to defend Albanese and said that she has been "the target of attacks that have been 'slanderous' and 'personal.
+On 3 May, Albanese tweeted that she "saw too many deaths [of Palestinians], too much arbitrariness, zero accountability" and faced accusations for her work in addressing these abuses.

-In 2025 there have been calls to nominate Albanese for the Nobel Peace Prize.
+In 2025, there were calls to nominate Albanese for the Nobel Peace Prize.
 A campaign on Avaaz to award her with the Prize reached over 400,000 signiatures.
-Albanese has been nominated for the Nobel Peace Prize by: Aodhán Ó Ríordáin, an Irish member of the EU Parliament; Matjaž Nemec, a Slovenian politician; the Tunisian National Dialogue Quartet; and the Canadian New Democratic Party (NDP) has voiced their intention to do so.
+Albanese was nominated for the Nobel Peace Prize by Aodhán Ó Ríordáin, an Irish member of the EU Parliament; Matjaž Nemec, a Slovenian politician; the Tunisian National Dialogue Quartet; and the Canadian New Democratic Party (NDP) has voiced their intention to do so.
+At a 2025 meeting of the UN Human Rights Council, she was met with solidarity from the Global South member states for her activities.
+She was also voted in to keep her position as UN Special Rapporteur on human rights in the occupied Palestinian territories until 2028.
+Florence considered granting Albanese honorary citizenship to recognise her support for Palestine.
+The vote was shelved after members of the governing majority said there were insufficient votes to approve the measure, following opposition from Mayor Sara Funaro, who argued that the honour should be reserved for figures who "unite and do not divide."